WonderWoman2020/sbd-project2-2023/README.md

 ## How to run

 The project is a standard Java project with only Lombok dependency added.
 You can run it in IntellijIdea and make use of existing `.idea` configurations or run it in your favourite IDE (some additional startup configuration might be needed).
-To run in IntellijIdea, just open the `BTreeIndex` folder and press Shift + F10.
+To run in IntellijIdea, just open the `BTreeIndex` directory and press Shift + F10.

 ## Input commands and parameters